 - Automatic parking

 It is likely that you will one day make mistakes behind the wheel.
 Unfortunately, all drivers are only human.
 It could be that fatigue causes you to rear-end another vehicle as you fail to spot the activated brake lights up ahead.
 Or, you may lose control on a bend in the road by applying the brakes too sharply.
 To avoid collisions and accidents, you must always pay attention to the roadway, manage your speed and space effectively and ensure you are always in a fit condition to drive.

-In an effort to reduce the number of traffic fatalities and serious injuries caused by driver-error, car manufacturers are developing and implementing computerized driver assistance systems, which take some vehicle-control and hazard-perception responsibilities away from the driver.
+In an effort to reduce the number of traffic fatalities and serious injuries caused by driver error, car manufacturers are developing and implementing computerized driver assistance systems, which take some vehicle-control and hazard-perception responsibilities away from the driver.
 Fewer responsibilities mean fewer opportunities for driver-error and in theory, fewer collisions.

 Anti-lock braking (ABS)

 Anti-lock braking systems (ABS) are designed to prevent skids by stopping the vehicle’s wheels from locking when the brakes are applied, thus maintaining traction between the tires and the road’s surface.
 ABS relies on the principles of threshold braking, whereby the brakes are continually applied and released with the maximum pressure possible, without causing the wheels to lock.
-This is a manual braking technique which can also be utilized by drivers, though a computerized anti-lock braking system can achieve it far more effectively.
+This is a manual braking technique that can also be utilized by drivers, though a computerized anti-lock braking system can achieve it far more effectively.